spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

 </Tabs>

 ## Version Cluster Profiles
  Palette supports the creation of multiple cluster profile versions using the same profile name.
 This provides you with better change visibility and control over the layers in your host clusters.
-Profile versions are commonly used for adding/removing layers and pack configuration updates.
+Profile versions are commonly used for adding or removing layers and pack configuration updates.

- The version number of a given profile must be unique and use the format `major.minor.patch`.
+ The version number of a given profile must be unique and use the semantic versioning format `major.minor.patch`.
 If you do not specify a version for your cluster profile, it defaults to **1.0.0**.

 <Tabs groupId="tutorial">
 <TabItem label="UI workflow" value="UI">